Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Setup: Distribution-Free Non-Monetary Resource Allocation

-\paragraph{Repeated Resource Allocation with Audits.} We consider a $T$-round sequential game in which a central planner repeatedly allocates a single resource within $K\geq 2$ strategic agents.
-Private utilities of each agent $i\in[K]$ are assumed to be sampled \textit{i.i.d.} from a fixed utility distribution $\mV_i$ in each round.
+We consider a $T$-round sequential game in which a central planner repeatedly allocates an indivisible but reusable resource to $K\geq 2$ strategic agents.
+In each round, private utilities of each agent $i\in[K]$ are sampled i.i.d. from their own fixed utility distribution---which is \emph{unknown} to the planner.
 Without loss of generality, we assume these distributions have support on $[0,1]$.
-In each round, the central planner receives reports $v_{t,i}$ from all agents $i\in[K]$ and decides on who to allocate the resource to (potentially no one).
-The central planner can then potentially request an {audit} of the winner, revealing their true utility.
-Formally, each round $t\in[T]$ proceeds as follows. \begin{enumerate} \item Each agent $i\in[K]$ observes their private utility $u_{t,i}\overset{i.i.d.}{\sim} \mV_i$ sampled independently from the history and between agents.
-We abbreviate this process as $\bm u_t\sim \mV$. \item Each agent $i\in[K]$ reports a report $v_{t,i}\in [0,1]$ to the central planner based on the history and their own utility $u_{t,i}$ only (they do not know their exact future utilities $u_{t',i}$ for $t'>t$). \item The central planner allocates the resource to an agent $i_t\in[K]\cup\{0\}$ based on the history and reports $\bm v_t=\{v_{t,i}\}_{i\in[K]}$ only.
-Choosing $i_t=0$ corresponds to not allocating the resource. \item After the allocation, the central planner may decide to perform an {audit} or not, by choosing a binary variable $o_t\in\{0,1\}$.
-If $o_t=1$, the central planner observes as feedback $u_{t,i_t}$. \item All public information is revealed to agents $[K]$, that is, $\bm v_t$, $i_t$, $o_t$ and the feedback $o_t u_{t,i_t}$.
-The central planner may request further information from agents to which they answer strategically. \end{enumerate} The last step~\ref{item:additional_questions} gives the opportunity to the central planner to further interact with agents beyond their reports.
-We denote by $f_{t,i}$ the answer of agent $i\in[K]$ in round $t$ and assume answers must lie in a fixed measurable space $F$ (where $F=\{0\}$ corresponds to not asking further questions).
+In each round, the planner receives reports $v_{t,i}$ from all agents $i\in[K]$ and decides whom to allocate the resource to (potentially no one, i.e., the ``reject'' option is available).
+The planner can then potentially request an \emph{audit} of the winner, revealing their true utility at a cost.
+Formally, each round $t\in[T]$ proceeds as follows. \begin{enumerate} \item Each agent $i\in[K]$ observes their private utility $u_{t,i}\overset{i.i.d.}{\sim} \mV_i$, which is sampled independently from the history and between agents.
+We abbreviate the generation of all agents' private utilities by $\bm u_t\sim \mV$. \item Each agent $i\in[K]$ submits a report $v_{t,i}\in [0,1]$ based on their \emph{observable history} $\mH_t^i$ (formulated later) and their own utility $u_{t,i}$.
+They cannot access others' utilities $(u_{t,j})_{j\ne i}$, nor their future utilities $(u_{\tau,i})_{\tau>t}$. \item The planner allocates the resource to an agent $i_t\in[K]\cup\{0\}$ based on the \emph{public history} $\mH_t^0$ (again, formulated later) and reports $\bm v_t=\{v_{t,i}\}_{i\in[K]}$.
+Choosing $i_t=0$ corresponds to not allocating the resource. \item After the allocation, the planner may decide to perform an {audit} or not, denoted by a binary variable $o_t\in\{0,1\}$.
+If $o_t=1$, the planner observes feedback $w_t\in [0,1]$ related to the winning agent's true utility, namely $u_{t,i_t}$; otherwise, they observe nothing, in which case we write $w_t=0$. \item All public information---specifically reports $\bm v_t$, winning agent $i_t$, audit decision $o_t$, and outcome $w_t$---is revealed to all agents.
+The planner is free to request further information from the agents (thus allowing the planner to further interact with agents beyond their reports), but agents are also free to answer strategically.
+We denote by $f_{t,i}$ the answer of agent $i\in[K]$ in round $t\in [T]$.
+Notationally, we assume answers must lie in a fixed measurable space $F$, where $F=\{0\}$ corresponds to not asking further questions. \end{enumerate} In the vast majority of this paper, we assume a \emph{perfect audit model} where the planner's audit $w_t$ exactly reveals the winner's true utility $u_{t,i_t}$, as formalized in \Cref{assump:noiseless}.
+(In \Cref{sec:noisy case}, we discuss two \emph{imperfect} audit models, namely \Cref{assump:adv noise model,assump:stoc noise model}, to which our proposed mechanism can be extended.) \begin{assumption}[Perfect Audit Model] In a round $t\in [T]$ where the planner decides to audit the winner (i.e., $o_t=1$), the audit outcome $w_t$ equals the winner's true utility $u_{t,i_t}$; otherwise, the planner observes nothing and we write $w_t=0$.
+Equivalently, we write $w_t=o_tu_{t,i_t}$. \end{assumption}